bmc-compuware/common-configuration-azure-extension/readme.md

 In order to download Endevor, PDS, and Code Pipeline members you will need to point to an installed Workbench for Eclipse Command Line Interface (CLI).
 The Workbench for Eclipse CLI will work with host connection(s) you also need to configure to download Endevor, PDS, and Code Pipeline members.

-Navigate to Pipelines and go to BMC Common Configuration section.
+Navigate to Pipelines and go to BMC AMI Common Configuration section.

 - **Windows Workbench for Eclipse CLI home** : Point to the Windows installation location of the CLI.
 If necessary, change the default values given to match the correct installation location.